harshn08/CDPmultinode_on_existingInstance/README.md

 Assumptions

-		This document assumes that you have access to an AWS account.
+		1> This document assumes that you have access to an AWS account.
-		Partners or their IT Dept can create their own VPC, Subnet, key-pair and security group in the same 			availability zone that will be used to create multi node instances in the script below.
+		2> Partners or their IT Dept can create their own VPC, Subnet, key-pair and security group in the same 			availability zone that will be used to create multi node instances in the script below.
-		Request cloudera license from partner portal .
+		3> Request cloudera license from partner portal .
-		Access to valid cloudera.com credentials to download binaries Access to the relevant script from partner portal here.
+		4> Access to valid cloudera.com credentials to download binaries 5> Access to the relevant script from partner portal here.
-		Access to the following versions of docker are used for Mac OS and Windows 10 Pro.
+		6> Access to the following versions of docker are used for Mac OS and Windows 10 Pro.

 AWS Dependencies

-		AWS keypair (e.g. “.pem”) files to use with the scripts Decide on AWS region/AZ (us-east-1 used in this example) Image Used: ami-02eac2c0129f6376b #CentOS-7 x86_64 (Ensure an equivalent CentOS image is available in your AZ) Create a VPC(or use default), subnet and Security Group (SG) where these nodes are in the same AZ.
+		1> AWS keypair (e.g. “.pem”) files to use with the scripts 2> Decide on AWS region/AZ (us-east-1 used in this example) Image Used: ami-02eac2c0129f6376b #CentOS-7 x86_64 (Ensure an equivalent CentOS image is available in your AZ) 3>Create a VPC(or use default), subnet and Security Group (SG) where these nodes are in the same AZ.
-		Record the SG to be used in the config files.
-Make sure the SG is open to all hosts inside the security group.
+		4> Record the SG to be used in the config files.
+Make sure the SG is open to all hosts in security group.

 Download and licence info: